 The people who know my stress points understand me best.
 For family, it’s tough to stand by, doing nothing while you suffer.
 But that’s just what they must do at times.
 Simply be there.
 Some did just that.
 And because they understood what was likely to stress me out, they knew when to give support, when to lend an empathetic ear, when to advise and when to force me to introspect.

 9. When family disagrees

-People are coming around to the view that abuse in any form is valid grounds for divorce.
+People are coming round to the view that abuse in any form is valid grounds for divorce.
 Any reason short of that may not get you a nod from family.
 Honestly, their acceptance isn’t your problem, unless you make it yours.

-Divorce isn’t a straight-line path: “Take this highway, cross these milestones and you reach the destination within this time period.”
+Divorce isn’t a straight path: “Take this highway, cross these milestones and you reach the destination within this time period.”
 Emotions, the ex’s requirements, the ex’s family’s requirements, children, many things are involved.
 Learn to sift through the advice, take the good stuff and leave the negative stuff behind.